The Dangers of Parvovirus

 Vaccination against Parvovirus is your pet's best protection against this highly contagious and deadly disease

-Recently there has been an alert regarding a new strain of Parvovirus (Parvo).
-This virus is most commonly contracted by puppies due to their immature immune systems, but adult dogs can contract the illness as well.
+In the past, there have been alerts regarding a new strain of Parvovirus (Parvo).
+This virus is most commonly contracted by puppies due to their immature immune systems, but adult dogs can also contract the illness as well.
 Dogs can also be carriers of the virus without showing any clinical signs.
 Parvo is often fatal and we are providing this information out of concern for our customers and their pets.

 We ask that all pets are fully vaccinated before visiting our store for the protection of all our customers' and employees' pets..